 Chanting meditation helps to focus the mind by reciting a simple phrase or sutra.
 Because the mind of a beginning meditator is not settled, chanting meditation is a very efficient method to calm the mind.
 We chant in both Korean and English, and you are welcome to chant whatever you're comfortable with.
 Chants we use in our programs include the Il-Won-Sang Vow, the Heart Sutra, "We Are One, We Are Whole," and “Na-Mu-Ah-Mi-Tah-Bul,” which means to return to Ami-Ta Buddha, our true nature within.

 Moving meditation is a practice accessible to all.
 In this practice, we do not see the mind and body as separate.
-Moving meditation helps us get out of our heads and balance the physical needs that can arise from seated or chanting meditation.
+Moving meditation helps us get out of our heads and prepare our bodies for seated meditation.
 When the body is changed through moving meditation, there is a change in one’s chi energy, improving the balance and harmony of our bodies.

 In our programs, we incorporate moving meditation in the styles of Qi-gong, Tai-chi, and simple yoga asana, in addition to standing and walking meditation.